wozeparrot/rbot/README.md

 ## cargo-rbot

 Install with `cargo install cargo-rbot`.
+Used to create and deploy rbot projects.

 ## Examples

 Located in [`rbot-examples`](rbot-examples/).

+# Credits

+Lots of credit goes to [first-rust-competition](https://github.com/Lytigas/first-rust-competition) as that inspired me to create this in the first place.
+More credit goes to [rust-wpilib](https://github.com/robotrs/rust-wpilib) as that helped me out a lot on creating the wpilib port.